mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 In January the next year, about a month after receiving that first rejection, I was reached out again to interview for the SWE internship.
 I was pretty surprised since Microsoft usually finishes intern hiring by December.
 I followed through that entire application process and ended up landing an offer (which I later accepted, I have another blog post about my internship experience there)!

 Now I wouldn't call this straight up nepotism because leveraged connections that I genuinely made.
 I attended the networking sessions and actively reached out to her and asked questions, which helped to stand out from the rest of the students and leave a good impression.
 When I was interested in applying to Microsoft, I had a genuine connection that was in a position to help me out.

+How much impact she actually had on my application we will never know, but I do know that without her in the process, I get rejected instantly.
+Of course it's hard to understand all the variables, so I'll put it this way.
+After that internship in 2020, I got a return offer, so I knew for a fact that I at least met Microsoft's intern hiring bar and they wanted to retain me.
+I reapplied to Microsoft for 2021 internships, but I get rejected from EVERY SINGLE ONE without an interview, even with a high-performing return offer.
+I knew that I met their hiring bar, so there's obviously something more at play.
+I didn't leverage any of my internal connections this time around because I thought I would be in the clear, but I guess not.
+In summary:

+- in 2018 (for summer 2021 internship): leveraged connection, interview
+- in 2019 (for summer 2020 internship): leveraged connection, accepted
+- in 2020 (for summer 2021 internship): did not leverage connections, but had high-performing return offer, rejected
 ### Apple
 ### Northrop Grumman
 ## How do I do it?